 The conference will feature an intervention by Jessy James LaFleur – Spoken Word Artist, but also rapper, activist, workshop host and entrepreneur.

-It will end a conference quiz and closing reflections.
+It will end with a conference quiz and closing reflections.

 The event will be organised on zoom.
 Registered participants will receive the link to join the different sessions some days prior to the event.

-We will offer interpretation from English into French, German and Spanish for the Plenary Sessions and for one of the parallel workshops in the afternoon of day 1, for both rounds, to be allocated depending on interpretation needs mentioned in the registrations.
-Language interpretation will be a
+We will offer interpretation from English into French, German and Spanish for the Plenary Sessions and for one of the parallel workshops in the afternoon of day 1, for both rounds, to be allocated depending on interpretation needs indicated in the registration forms.

 We will have captioning in English for the Plenary Session and for one of the parallel workshops in the afternoon on day 1, for both rounds.